4wayhandshake/4wayhandshake.github.io/content/walkthrough/sau.md

     }
 ```

-:point_up: Ok, so `/web/web` was not a mistake.
+☝️ Ok, so `/web/web` was not a mistake.
 It's used for accepting a link to a basket that has been shared with the user by another user.

-> :bulb: Given the slightly janky way that many of the requests to the API get built/parsed, my early bet is that there is some kind of broken authentication on the site.
+> 💡 Given the slightly janky way that many of the requests to the API get built/parsed, my early bet is that there is some kind of broken authentication on the site.